deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15522/index.md

 > </details>

-> This table presents examples where reward models' preferences differ from those of native human speakers for Indonesian.
+> Table 8 shows examples where reward model preferences differ from those of native human speakers for Indonesian.

 {{< table-caption >}}